 It’s fitting that legendary jazz songstress-extraordinaire Billie Holiday’s (1915-1959) birthday today falls during Smithsonian’s Jazz Appreciation Month (JAM).
 “Lady Day,” as she was known, made songs her own, lazily wrapping her emotive voice like wisps of smoke around passages with distinctive horn-like phrasing.
-Her trademark songs like “
+Her trademark songs like “ God Bless the Child,” which went on to sell over a million copies, and the haunting tale of lynching, “

 Who gave Holiday the nickname “Lady Day?”